 As a global company, Oakwood Worldwide ensures that it complies with data privacy laws in all geographical regions it operates in.

-The General Data Protection Regulation, or GDPR, is an upcoming EU regulation that establishes a new legal framework to protect the personal data of EU residents.
-The GDPR is the most significant piece of European data protection legislation since the EU Data Protection Directive of 1995, and many companies – including Oakwood –are investing heavily in GDPR compliance.
+The General Data Protection Regulation (GDPR) is EU regulation that establishes a legal framework to protect the personal data of EU residents.

-As this important date draws near, our clients are increasingly focused on the real-world implications of this new law and how their downstream vendors and suppliers plan on reaching compliance.
+Our clients are increasingly focused on the real-world implications of these new laws and how their downstream vendors and suppliers plan on reaching compliance.

-To this end, Oakwood has dedicated a cross-functional team consisting of legal counsel, data security, and compliance professionals to specifically analyze and address the new requirements of GDPR.
-We have an in-house GDPR Project Manager and are working with an external privacy consultancy firm.
+To this end, Oakwood has dedicated a cross-functional team consisting of legal counsel, data security, and compliance professionals to specifically analyze and address the new requirements of the GDPR.
+We have an in-house GDPR Project Manager and have worked with an external privacy consultancy firm.

 Our Security Infrastructure and Certifications

 Protecting our guest’s information and privacy is extremely important to us.
 As a third party processor for your employees’ data, we’ve set high standards for security.